 European cities dazzle during winter holiday months with cheerful street decorations and fun holiday shows and musicals.

-Cities such as Vienna, Berlin, and Paris are home to unique outdoor markets too, where piping hot cider and/or wine are served along with sweet and salty local treats.
+Cities such as Vienna, Berlin, and Paris are home to unique Christmas markets too, where piping hot cider and/or wine are served along with sweet and salty local treats.
 The markets host scores of shops as well that sell everything from low-priced tree ornaments to expensive, high-quality clothing—perfect holiday gifts to bring home to family and friends.

 See cities in a new light